imperial-genomics-facility/igf-pipeline-help/notebook_resources.md

 ## List of notebook resources

-A list of all the notebooks used by IGF for generating QC plots and analysis can be found here
+A list of all the notebooks used by IGF for generating QC plots and analysis results can be found here.

 <div class="table-responsive">
   <table class="table table-hover">